 8. Keep Your Online Presence Up-to-Date

 Just like it's important to keep your store clean and tidy, your online presence should be too.
-Frequently, your website or social media is your customer's first impression of your business.
+Frequently, your coffee shop website or social media is your customer's first impression of your business.
 It needs to be consistent with the branding of your physical location.
 To learn more about having a consistent online presence, read this post about creating a cohesive brand.

 Keeping your business ahead of the game is an important part of success.
 Knowing your competitors and your customers is a big part of that.
 You need to understand what sets apart your business from your competition.
 This is the difference between a business doing okay and a business thriving.
 If you follow these 8 steps, your business will be ahead of the game.